cis350/350S20-42/README.md

 ## Running the Program

-install a mongodb on your computer like the node-setup.pdf says under project files on canvas.
+Install a MongoDB on your computer like the node-setup.pdf says under project files on canvas.
 Create a folder for the data for your database to go

 under the /bin folder of your mongodb folder (what you downloaded) type:
 ```bash
 ./mongod --dbpath=
 ```
-and then add the exact path to that folder for the data that you created before
+and then add the exact path to that folder for the data that you created before.
+Note there are commented out portions that can access an Atlas database.
+For now we aren't using this, but it can be accessed if desired.

-Then, in a different tab on terminal or command line, navigate to the folder containing my files from git.
-Make sure you install node into these folders following the node-setup.pdf again.
+In a different tab on terminal or command line, navigate to the folder containing my files from git.
+Make sure you install Node.js into these folders following the node-setup.pdf again.
 Then type
 ```bash
 node mainLogin.js
 ```